 String.prototype.toLocaleUpperCase()

-The toLocaleUpperCase() method returns the calling string value converted to upper case, according to any locale-specific case mappings.
+The toLocaleUpperCase() method of String values returns this string converted to upper case, according to any locale-specific case mappings.

 Try it